Stockflare/developer/README.md

   * Speak up.
 Happy to take charge and try their leadership skills.
   * Aren't afraid of (constantly) taking on new challenges & projects.

 Whilst very rewarding, this position will challenge your competence and skills as a developer.
-If you're ready to take on the challenges of platform development, big-data, the problems of real-time analysis and speed, we encourage you to review the technical test below and submit an application.
+If you're ready to take on the challenges of platform development, big-data, the problems of real-time analysis and speed, we encourage you to review the technical test section below and submit an application.

 ---